Met Council's Role in Regional Parks and Trails

 What we do

-The Metropolitan Council is charged with overseeing the long-range planning, acquisition, development, outreach, and research for regional parks and trails across the metropolitan area.
-We work with the state legislature and our 10 regional park implementing agencies to help fund the system, which is owned and operated by our agency partners.
-We are the keepers of the Regional Parks Policy Plan, which we hold in common with the agencies.
+The Met Council is charged with overseeing the long-range planning, acquisition, development, outreach, and research for regional parks and trails across the metropolitan area.
+The Metropolitan Parks and Open Space Commission serves as the primary advisory board to help inform the policies and funding of the regional parks and trails system.
+The Met Council works with the state legislature and our 10 regional park implementing agencies to help fund the system.
+We are the keepers of the Regional Parks and Trails Policy Plan, which we hold in common with the 10 agencies.
 This strategic document provides the policy framework under which we all operate.

 Values our team strives to embody in our work